apache/incubator-devlake-website/docs/06-Glossary.md

 Data Transformation Plugins transform the data pulled by other Data Collection Plugins. `refdiff` is currently the only plugin in this category.

-The names of data plugins are not displayed in the regular mode of DevLake Configuration UI for user-friendly purposes, but they can be addressed in JSON in the Advanced Mode.
+Although the names of the data plugins are not displayed in the regular mode of DevLake Configuration UI, they can be used directly in JSON in the Advanced Mode.

 For detailed information about the relationship between data sources and data plugins, please refer to [Data Support](04-DataModels/02-DataSupport.md).